 At Comer, Art Therapist Sue Yoshihara and Child Life Specialist Kaylee O’Brien were incredibly accommodating and took extra time to learn what Maddie liked to do.
 One afternoon they made Paw Patrol characters out of tape and medical supplies.
 Another day it was making Godzilla out of a cardboard box and painting it.

 “They lived for that smile on her face,” Angela said.
 “They wouldn’t just grab a toy off the shelf and bring it to her room – they were so thoughtful in bringing activities that brought Maddie joy.”

 In early 2020, to the delight of her family, Maddie was taken off of therapy.
 This January, she was able to have her port removed.
 Thanks to the great work by the teams at both Advocate Children’s and Comer, Maddie can now spend her time being tied at the hip with her sister and going back to her favorite activity – gymnastics.

 About the Author

-Bridget Kozlowski, health enews contributor, is a public affairs manager with Advocate Aurora Health.
+Bridget Kozlowski, health enews contributor, is a public affairs manager with Advocate Health Care and Aurora Health Care.
 She holds a masters degree in Public Affairs and a bachelor’s degree in journalism, both from the University of Missouri.
 Bridget previously worked as a reporter for the Chicago Tribune and has also lead local government communications teams for both the City of Sterling Heights, Michigan and the Village of Lombard, Ill.
 Bridget loves trying new restaurants, traveling and spending as much time as possible with her son, husband and rescue mutt.